 → Writing Prompt 11: Think about a new invention you would like to create.
 Describe this invention and tell what it can do.

-→ Writing Prompt 12: Write a story about something that has been recycled, like a can, newspaper, or plastic bag, and its adventures along the way.
+→ Writing Prompt 12: Write a story about something that has been recycled, like a can, water bottle or plastic bag, and tell of its adventures along the way.

 → Writing Prompt 13: Methods of communication have changed drastically over the past 50 years.
-Consequently, do you feel these changes on how we communicate have caused more stress or have made life easier for this generation compared to your parents and grandparent’s lives?
+Do you feel these changes on how we communicate have caused more stress or have made life easier for this generation compared to your parents and grandparent’s lives?

 → Writing Prompt 14: Flying cars will probably be a part of your future.
 What types of laws do you think we’ll need for this new invention?
-Most importantly, what will the speed limit be for flying cars?
+More importantly, what do you think the maximum speed limit should be for flying cars?
 How will take-offs and landings be handled?
 Will we need to drive to an airstrip to start our journeys or will the car be able to lift off right from our driveways?

 → Writing Prompt 15: Your principal has decided that students in your school can have several new computers in your classroom.
-Therefore, write an essay for the school newspaper about how the new computers will be used to benefit your learning.
+Write an essay for the school newspaper about how the new computers will be used to benefit your learning.